These days, the marketing you have in place plays a MAJOR factor in the success of your parts website.

 That’s why we recommend starting your budget somewhere between $1,000 and $1,500, and then gradually increasing it as you see positive results.

-How much should I be paying my marketing agency?
+5. How much should I pay my marketing agency?

 It’s hard to give a precise answer, because this can vary a lot depending on the services you’re paying for!
 Some agencies charge a monthly flat rate while others charge based on a percentage of your sales.